April 2025 Cyber Environment Update

 Australian Cyber Policy

-The Australian Cyber Security Legislative Package which consisted of three cyber security focused acts and was given royal assent in November 2024, came into effect in on the 4th of April.
+The Australian Cyber Security Legislative Package which consisted of three cyber security focused acts and was given royal assent in November 2024, is beginning to come into effect on the 4th of April and 30 May.
 The package introduces some major reforms including:

 Australian Cybersecurity Incidents